 Students awarded a college work-study (CWS) job as part of their financial aid package work on or off campus for up to 20 hours per week and are paid on a biweekly basis.
-Students who are awarded CWS will receive an e-mail containing a secure link with available jobs.
-After reviewing the position description students can apply for jobs online.
+Students who are awarded CWS will receive an e-mail with available jobs.
+After reviewing the position description, students can apply for jobs online.